Jimmy Liu

-Jimmy Liu Jing (劉敬; born 4 May 2002) is a Taiwanese actor best known for his recurring roles as Wu Tsu-wei in the Netflix series Light the Night (2021-2022) and Su Chun-chieh in the TVBS series Youngsters On Fire (2021-2022).
+Jimmy Liu Jing (劉敬; born 2002) is a Taiwanese actor best known for his recurring roles as Wu Tsu-wei in the Netflix series Light the Night (2021-2022) and Su Chun-chieh in the TVBS series Youngsters On Fire (2021-2022).
 He gained international recognition for starring in the American Disney+ series American Born Chinese (2023) alongside Michelle Yeoh and Daniel Wu.

 Early life and education

-Liu was born on 4 May 2002, in Taiwan and grew up in Minsheng Community, Taipei.
+Liu was born in 2002 and grew up in Minsheng Community, Taipei.
 He began learning Taekwondo at the age of 6 and followed a rigorous daily routine as an athlete.
 He later earned a black belt and won in numerous local competitions.
 Liu developed an interest in films alongside his athletic pursuits and often visited the cinema in his neighborhood as a leisure activity.
 During his junior high school years, he began playing basketball and participated in school performances, ultimately deciding to quit Taekwondo at the age of 16.